Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-MP-methods of visualization of moving fluid (blood) are divided into three categories:
+MR methods for visualizing moving fluid (blood) are divided into three categories:

-- time-of-flight MR angiography - TOF (Time of Flight), or T1-angiography;
+- time-of-flight MR angiography - TOF (Time of Flight), or T1 angiography;

-- phase-contrast MR-angiography - PC (Phase Contrast), or T2-angiography;
+- phase-contrast MR angiography - PC (Phase Contrast), or T2 angiography;

-- MR angiography with contrast enhancement [Contrast Enhanced (CE) MRAJ.
+- Contrast Enhanced (CE) MRAJ.